pushpay-labs/semantic-versioning-analyzer/semver-report.md

 ## Summary

-Actual version bump: `Patch`
+Actual version bump: `None`
 Calculated version bump: `Minor`.

 ## Details

+- (Minor) `AppSettings.AdditionalRulesPath` is new or has been made accessible.
+- (Minor) `CompareCommand.AdditionalRulesPath` is new or has been made accessible.
+- (Minor) `ExternalRuleModule` is new or has been made accessible.
+- (Minor) `IVersionAnalysisRule` is new or has been made accessible.
-- (Minor) `CompareCommand.Configuration` is new or has been made accessible.
+- (Minor) `IVersionAnalysisRule`1` is new or has been made accessible.